Richard Varvill

-Richard Antony Varvill (born 23 September 1961) is a British engineer, and the Chief Designer (Technical Director) at Reaction Engines Limited.
+Richard Antony Varvill (born 23 September 1961) is a British engineer, famous as the former Chief Designer (Technical Director) at Reaction Engines Limited.

 Early life

 He was born in Hammersmith in west London.
 He is the son of Mark Varvill, a naval architect, and Elizabeth Agar, and has a younger sister.
 His great-great-great-great grandfather on his mother's side is Hucks Gibbs, 1st Baron Aldenham.

 He was educated at Belmont Preparatory School at Holmbury St Mary in the Surrey Hills AONB, then Bryanston School in Dorset.
 He read Mechanical Engineering at the University of Bristol, where he did an undergraduate apprenticeship at Rolls-Royce.
-Reaction Engines offer an annual prize at the Department of Aerospace Engineering at Bristol.
+Reaction Engines offered an annual prize at the Department of Aerospace Engineering at Bristol.

 Career

 Rolls-Royce

 He started his career with Rolls-Royce Military Engine Division, in the Advanced Projects division.
 He worked on preliminary ideas for what could have become the RB545 air-breathing rocket engine for HOTOL.